Cysoot/Robautomnie/README.md

         if joystick.press()=="A"

             print("A is pressed")
-## Problem,suggestion ?:
+## Issues ?:
-You can report problems and make suggestions here https://github.com/Cysoot/Robautomnie/issues
+You can report issues here https://github.com/Cysoot/Robautomnie/issues